ibi/wf-extensions-chart/com.ibi.dendrorag/README.md

         "RootName": "",
-        "indRed": 50, // The threshold at which red status changes to amber "indAmber": 70, // The threshold at which amber status changes to green "useParentRAG": false,  // Each node has 2 values from which a percentage is calculated
+        "indRed": 50, // The threshold at which red status changes to amber "indAmber": 70, // The threshold at which amber status changes to green "valsInNode": false, // This determines whether the Total and Fail values will be displayed within the node with their titles.
+		"abbrValues": false, // If the of Total and Fail values are lengthy, set this to abbreviate to KMB values "useParentRAG": false,  // Each node has 2 values from which a percentage is calculated
 		                    // Standard method is that each parent node would be assigned the
 		                    // percentage from the worse child.